 Medical Tourism in South Korea: Experience the new Asia

-South Korea has become a reliable option for medical treatment.
-Medical tourists come to receive treatment for cancer, infertility and other medical fields like: organ transplantation, cardiology and dental treatment.
+South Korea has become a reliable option for medical treatment for foreign patients.
+Medical tourists come to fight against cancer, treat infertility and seek other medical solutions like: organ transplantation, cardiology, plastic surgery and dental treatment.

-The country is the world leader in plastic and aesthetic surgery, according to official data.
-The prominent internal demand has sprouted an industry where clinics differentiate themselves by offering five-star hotel-type facilities, consultations online using 3D, post surgery specialized equipment, among other comforts.
+The prominent internal demand has sprouted a medical industry where hospitals and clinics differentiate themselves by offering state-of-the-art facilities, online consultations, post surgery specialized medical equipment, among other services.

 Which organizations are working in South Korea to promote Medical Tourism?